Search

 If the functionality isn’t where you need it to be, your software is no longer a tool.
 It’s just another obstacle in your way.
 Instead of using your software to accomplish your goals, you’ll have to work around the software to get the end result you need.
 And that means you’ll waste more time making up for what the software lacks.

-Red Flag #3: Inflexible or Incomplete Reporting
+Red Flag in CMMS #3: Inflexible or Incomplete Reporting

 One of the ways that poor functionality and usability often cause issues is reporting functionality.
 Look for limitations on what you can report in the program, or how much reporting you can actually do, or how many reports you can generate in a month.
 If your software restricts your reporting such that you have to go back to the old reporting techniques, then really, what’s the point of having the software in the first place?